-Android phones are easy to use and well designed, and because smartphone manufacturers can use the system as well, you can find a diverse range of Android phones on the market.
+Android phones are easy to use, easy to charge, and well designed, and because smartphone manufacturers can use the system as well, you can find a diverse range of Android phones on the market.
 While the system itself is relatively user friendly, there are always ways to improve your experience.
 One of those ways is through utilizing Android shortcuts.

 You can use Android shortcuts to accomplish many different tasks, from mastering widgets to properly using Quick Settings.
 Let’s explore these shortcuts and a few of our favorite ways to use them.